Funny Cow: Production

 Funny Cow was shot entirely on location in January and February 2017 in Leeds, Bradford, Saltaire and Harrogate.
 The principal production company was POW Films.
-Post Production was at Lipsync Post in London and the financing production partner was Gizmo Films Productions.
+Post Production was at Lipsync Post in London and the film was co-produced by Gizmo Films Productions.

 Reception

 Funny Cow received high praise on release with four star reviews from The Guardian, Empire, The Evening Standard, The Financial Times, The Independent, FilmSeekers, Screen Mayhem and with The Times and The Daily Star awarding a full five stars.